erics273/learning-angular4-with-timely/03-timely-review.md

 Well, you haven't logged in, yet, so you get sent to the login screen.
 It seems Michaela may have had some idea of turning this into a product at some point what with that "Not a user?" box.
-Hmmm...
+Hmm...

 ![timely - login
 screen](https://tiy-corp-train.github.io/newline-media/learning-angular-with-timely/login-screen.png)